 Belgrade, the Capital of Serbia whishes a warm welcome to all European friends.

-The Organizing Board of the European Junior Championships will try to arrange the full pleasant week staying in Belgrade for all competitors, not only around the pools and swim centers, but also throughout many other places that might be of the interest for our sport friends.
+The Organizing Board of the European Junior Championships will try to arrange the full pleasant week staying in Belgrade for all competitors, not only around the pools and swim centers, but also throughout many other places that might be of the interest for their sport friends.

 Belgrade is the capital of the Republic of Serbia and is, as such, the country’s largest city with a population of about 1.7 million people.
 It lies on the confluence of the Sava and Danube rivers.
 The city has a long history, dating back to the 4th century BC, when the area was settled by Celtic tribes.
 Later on, it became the Roman city of Singidunum, and relics of that era can still be seen in the city, particularly at Kalemegdan Fortress.
 From 7th century it is settled by Serbs.
 As it entered the Byzantine Empire, Belgrade saw many conflicts, including invasion by the Ottoman Empire, until Serbia finally became independent in the 1800s.